 All-season tires could be your hot and cold option, as they are suited for practically every weather condition.
 They feature tread patterns and rubber compositions that allow them to be used in rainy weather as well as a wide variety of hot and cold climates.
 Because the tires are designed to withstand light snow, drivers can utilize them all year in most climates.

-You may have them installed on your automobile and be done with it until they wear out and need to be replaced.
+You may have them installed on your automobile and be done with it until they wear out, got damaged or sidewall crack and need to be replaced.
 You don’t have to regularly switch them out for season-specific tires based on the climate and where you reside.

 They are intended to be used for light snow but not necessarily throughout the winter.
 If it’s a cold winter with a lot of snow, it is much better to choose dedicated winter tires – something made specifically for that time of year.